 - 1 teaspoon corn starch

 - Preheat the oven to 425 degrees Fahrenheit.
 Place the cauliflower in a large mixing bowl.
 Whisk the canola oil, corn starch, and soy sauce together in a small bowl.
 Pour over the top of the cauliflower and toss well to coat.
 Transfer the cauliflower to a parchment-lined rimmed baking sheet and roast in the pre-heated oven for 25 to 30 minutes, turning once halfway through, until tender and golden.

-- When the cauliflower is nearly done, prepare the sauce by whisking together the soy sauce through corn starch.
+- When the cauliflower is nearly done, prepare the sauce by whisking together all of the sauce ingredients from the soy sauce through the corn starch.

 - Heat a large skillet or wok over low heat.
 Add the chili peppers and toast for 1 to 2 minutes or until fragrant.
 Pour in the sauce and bring to a boil over medium heat.
 Add the baked cauliflower and toss well until coated.
 Turn off the heat and transfer the cauliflower to a serving dish.
 Garnish as desired.

 Amount Per Serving Calories 236Total Fat 14gSaturated Fat 1gTrans Fat 0gUnsaturated Fat 12gCholesterol 0mgSodium 902mgCarbohydrates 24gFiber 6gSugar 11gProtein 7g

 Nutrition information has been auto-calculated for your convenience.